Architecture of Karnataka: Nanjangud Temple

 The temple, located at Nanjangud on the right bank of the Kabini River, was originally built in Dravidian style by the Ganga Dynasty rulers in the 9th century during their occupation of this region.
 It has undergone extensions during the reign of Cholas, Hoysalas, and Wodeyars from the 9th to 19th centuries.
 It is one of the biggest temples in Karnataka with an area of 560 ft2 and with a Gopura (tower) of 36.576 m height, which has seven stories with seven gold plated Kalasas on top of the Gopura.

-The uniqueness of the temple is that it has 66 idols of Shaiva saints called as Nayanmars and more than 100 Lingas (of different kinds and sizes) including the main deity of Srikanteshwara (Nanjundeshwara) Linga.
+The uniqueness of the temple is that it has 66 idols of Shaiva saints called as Nayanmars and more than 100 Lingas (of different kinds and sizes) including the main deity of Shrikanteshwara (Nanjundeshwara) Linga.
 Next to the Devi deity, in a separate chamber stands the emarald/jade Linga (Pachche Linga in kannada) popularly referred to as Hakim Nanjundeswara; a title given by Tippu Sultan.
 It is inscribed in the temple history that on the priests' special prayers to the deity, eyesight of the royal elephant was restored, where after the Sultan had a linga made of jade along with an emerald necklace and donated it to the temple.